KevFrancisco/cs50-web-capstone/README.md

         - Click the header to go to TMDB.
   - `get_cast.js` get's list (similar to `get_carousel.js`) of the item's cast.
     - In case there is no profile image for the actor/actress, a placeholder is displayed instead (using a fontawesome icon).
+    - Clicking on a cast member takes you to the credits page (as in acting credits by an actor/actress).
+      - `get_bio` will retrieve an actor's/actress' basic info, and display them in a prominent div at the top of the page.
+      - `get_credits.js` get's a list of an actor's/actress' credits depending on the request type (movies or tv shows).
+In case the movie/tv show does not have an image, a placeholder is used.
+      - I personally love this feature, because sometimes an actor/actress can have an incredible performance (like Alicia Vikander in The Danish Girl, or Michael Fassbender in Shame) that I follow all of their work afterwards.
   - `get_trailers.js` displays all the related trailers, it is youtube embed displayed in slick carousel.
 I decided against displaying it in a user modal dialog since I think it disrupts user experience.
   - `get_reviews.js` lists all user reviews in TMDB together with a rating and a user name, with the review content respecting whitespace as the original review.
     - Displayed in a card column layout, made responsive with css overrides in `styles.css`.